Express

 Node.js Express framework simplifies routing and middleware for APIs.

-), and the next middleware function in the application’s request-response cycle.
-Middleware can execute code, modify the request and response objects, end the request-response cycle, and call the next middleware function.
-Here's a simple example of middleware in Express:
+Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+These functions can execute code, make changes to the request and response objects, end the request-response cycle, and call the next middleware function in the stack.

 Conclusion